Durham Coast Line: Origins

 On its opening on 15 May 1852, the Leeds Northern Railway linked directly to the Clarence and, in doing so, provided the route with a link to the south.
-One year after the LNR reached Stockton, the newly created West Hartlepool Harbour & Railway (now owners of the Clarence lines) began to share the LNR station at North Stockton.
+One year after the LNR reached Stockton, the newly created West Hartlepool Harbour and Railway (now owners of the Clarence lines) began to share the LNR station at North Stockton.

-The last of the independent railways that became part of the modern DCL was the Londonderry, Seaham & Sunderland Railway of 1854, constructed, primarily, to enable coal traffic from the extensive Londonderry Railway colliery railway network to be diverted from Seaham Harbour (which had become unable to handle the large volumes of coal passing through it) to the recently constructed South Dock at Sunderland and thus followed route which parallel the D&SR north of Ryhope.
-Like the rest of the railways discussed here, the LS&SR later introduced a passenger service on 2 July 1855 between Seaham and Hendon Burn.
+The last of the independent railways that became part of the modern DCL was the Londonderry (Seaham to Sunderland) Railway (LSSR) of 1854, constructed, primarily, to enable coal traffic from the Marquis of Londonderry's extensive colliery railway network to be diverted from Seaham Harbour (which had become unable to handle the large volumes of coal passing through it) to the recently constructed South Dock at Sunderland and thus followed route which parallel the D&SR north of Ryhope.
+Like the rest of the railways discussed here, the LSSR later introduced a passenger service on 2 July 1855 between Seaham and Hendon Burn.